microsoftgraph/entra-powershell/module/EntraBeta/docs/Get-EntraBetaGroupOwner.md

 996d39aa-fdac-4d97-aa3d-c81fb47362ac
 ea53750f-e28a-4645-b174-89618edd034a
 ```

-This example demonstrates how to retrieve the top two owner of a specific group.
+This example demonstrates how to retrieve the top two owners of a specific group.

-This command gets the top two owners of a group.

 ## PARAMETERS

 ### -All
 If true, return all group owners.
-If false, return the number of objects specified by the Top parameter
+If false, return the number of objects specified by the Top parameter.

 ```yaml
 Type: Boolean